Muls

 Input |

-Source operand, and its data type must be the same as the element type of the tensor in the destination operand. |
+Source operand.
+Its data type must match the element type of the destination operand tensor. |

 |